'It needs to stop': The 2 Johnnies reveal story of serial catfish targeting well-known people

 After sharing their first podcast on the topic, more people got in touch, alleging that they had also been catfished by the same woman under a number of different names.

-In the second episode, Johnny B revealed that he has recently spoken to 12 men from the world of sport and entertainment who allege that they have also been catfished by this person through different fake social media accounts.
+In the second episode of 'the GAA Catfish,' Johnny B revealed that he has recently spoken to 12 men from the world of sport and entertainment who allege that they have also been catfished by this person through different fake social media accounts.

 "One of these men is also a member of An Garda Síochána.
 To varying degrees, these men have been emotionally exploited by these fake accounts.
 Three of these men confirmed that they went to the guards and the PSNI,” he said.